Are you a trabajador? Know your employment rights in Spain with our guide to Spanish labor law and employment contracts.

-If you have been offered a job in Spain, get acquainted with Spanish labour law, including negotiating your contract and terminating employment with our guide to everything you need to know about Spanish labor law.
+If you have been offered a job in Spain, get acquainted with how the Spanish employment system, including negotiating your contract and terminating employment with our guide to everything you need to know about Spanish labor law.

 Your Spanish employment contract may be in writing or verbal, but a verbal contract is very unusual.
 Contracts in Spain are sent to the Public State Employment Service within 10 days from their coming into force.
 A simple copy of the employment contracts, previously handed into the legal representative of the workers, should also be sent to the Public State Employment Service.